-EU Commission to map gender recognition across EU states
+EU commission to map gender recognition

 The European Commission is set to map out how EU states recognise genders as part of a wider effort to advance the rights of lesbian, gay, bisexual, trans and intersex (LGBTI) people.